 The women on my mother’s side are/were all counseling psychologists, but I came to this role from a roundabout way.
 I’ve never been able to conform to what society wanted of me and so dropped out of high school at age 14 and got intensely interested in computers and the Internet.
 I started building websites and selling collectables online as my first means of making money for myself and to help my mom with the bills.
 When I was 16, I started a small computer consulting business teaching senior citizens how to use their computers.
-From there, I worked in Information Technology in a variety of settings for the next 20 years.
+From there, I worked in Information Technology in a variety of settings.
 I eventually went to community college in Portland, OR and fell back in love with learning (especially social sciences).

 Later, at age 27, obtained a B.A. at University of Washington in Comparative History of Ideas, all the while still working in Information Tech.
-I.T. was something that brought in money, which enabled me to do the things that ignited my passions (like theater, dance, creative writing, and film, as well as lots of social justice activism).
+Technology work was something that brought in money, which enabled me to do the things that ignited my passions (like theater, dance, creative writing, and film, as well as lots of social justice activism).
 However, as I got on in my career and dealt with toxic masculinity and toxic whiteness from the folks often in positions of power over me, I became more dissatisfied and disconnected (even downright traumatized) and that feeling began to leak into other areas of my life.
 My unhappiness impacted my ability to be artistically creative and to effectively advocate for social justice.
 Finally, I hit a breaking point and knew something else was calling me.
 I am so grateful to have had access to higher education to now be able to do work that feels deeply valuable.
 I still work full-time in IT as I nurture my growing counseling practice, which is why you’ll only see me on evenings and weekends. 🙂